 Take this week’s tweet by former Islamic Movement leader and Member of Knesset Ibrahim Abdallah Sarsour (which he removed shortly after posting, but not before a screenshot was taken):

 “After the forces of extermination returned today, Monday, to the Arab Negev, the members of the United Arab List (Ra’am) decided that instead of being present at the Knesset they will go to the Negev until the attack on the Arab citizens of the Negev ceases.”

 In other words, and as far as Sarsour and his Arab colleagues are concerned, Israel’s south is occupied territory.
 As such, the current Bedouin violence is a campaign to liberate the Negev from Zionist occupation, which is manifest in JNF efforts to reforest this arid land.

 And head of the Ra’am party, Mansour Abbas, did not lag behind.
 In an interview with Channel 12 News on Tuesday he stated: “I can no longer tolerate it (the JNF planting project) … I can’t hold on when they shoot me in the chest.
 The Negev is Ra’am (a Muslim territory).
 I demand they cease the planting … until that happens, we will not vote with the coalition.”
 This threat means that if the government does not end the planting, it will fall, since without Ra’am it does not have a parliamentary majority.

 For now the planting project continues despite the violence.
 But Foreign Minister and alternate Prime Minister Yair Lapid has already said that he wants to “reassess the situation,” meaning stopping the planting, while Prime Minister Naftali Bennett isn’t saying anything.
-Given the nature of this government, which includes and is reliant on anti-Zionist elements, it is only a question of time until the JNF is instructed to leave the Bedouin alone and go plant trees in Tel Aviv or some other place.
+Given the nature of this anti-Zionist government, it is only a question of time until the JNF is instructed to leave the Bedouin alone and go plant trees in Tel Aviv or some other place.